Kayaks can be made from either polyethylene (plastic), wood or composite materials.

 But even then, plastic boats still need to be reinforced with protective finishes to guard against extreme exposure to UV rays.

-Apart from making the hull of boats, polyethylene kayak material is used to make floatation devices, bulkheads, seats of boats and paddles.
+Apart from making the hull of boats, polyethylene kayak material is used to make flotation devices, bulkheads, seats of boats and paddles.

 Pros